jido/Quantity/README.md

 100-999 : 0001100100 - 1111100111
 ~~~

 To extend the range of numbers, the head decimal digit is dropped.
-This frees up 3 bits which are used to store an exponent:
+This frees up three bits which are used to store an exponent:

 ~~~
 eeemmmmmmm